Prostate cancer screening

 It is not clear whether all men have the same benefits from PSA testing.
 Prostate cancers are often slow growing, and PSA screening may find cancers that would not ever have caused problems.
 That poses risks from treatment that may not have been necessary.

-Some men are at increased risk for prostate cancer.
-Screening should be considered at 45 for African Americans and men with a “first-degree relative” (a father, brother or son) who had prostate cancer younger than age 65, the ACS says.
+- Age 45: for African Americans and men with a “first-degree relative” (a father, brother or son) who had prostate cancer younger than age 65

-For men with more than one first-degree relative who had prostate cancer younger than 65, screening should be considered at age 40.
+- Age 40: for men with more than one first-degree relative who had prostate cancer younger than 65

 We encourage all men to talk to their doctor about whether and when prostate cancer screening is right for them.
 As we learn more about the benefits and risks of screening, as new tests are developed, and as men’s circumstances and preferences change, their decision about screening may change too.